City of Playford: Parks and recreation

 Located on Blackburn Road, Hillbank, Jo Gapper Park is a major regional park.
 It has tennis court and basketball court, which are lit at night, playground, barbecues, shelter sheds and walking trails.
 It has a sealed carpark which is open from dawn until dusk.

 Stebonheath Park, Ken Patterson Reserve, Jubilee Park and the Munno Para Wetlands are other public green spaces in the City of Playford.

+The Playford Lakes Golf Course, which opened in 1993 as North Lakes, is located in Munno Para West, measures 5730 m for 9 holes, and is par 70.

 Libraries service

 The Playford library is split across two locations: Elizabeth and Munno Para.

 Youth services

 Young people have a number of services and activities supported by the council, including: